 On my sister’s seventh birthday, two extraordinary things happened.

-And, earlier in the day, China set its military on its citizens in
+And, earlier in the day, China set its military on its citizens in Tiananmen Square, an event highlighted by the Tank Man photo, maybe the most iconic protest photo since the Burning Monk 36 years earlier.

-I was 12 years old, studying for my bar mitzvah, which took place in the days after the
+I was 12 years old, studying for my bar mitzvah, which took place in the days after the Berlin Wall came down.

 It’s hard to not catch any news these days.
 Even if you don’t read, watch or listen to any news source, and you’re managing to stay off social media, you’d also have to not talk to another adult to know we have two things going on in the U.S. right now: